Home / Coffee Knowledge / Coffee water – results and recommendations

 Coffee water – results and recommendations

-One thing is certain: to further verify the results and arrive at scientifically sound conclusions, a larger panel of sensory experts is needed who taste a larger quantity of water and coffee together in one location.
-In this respect, my results are only indicative.
+One thing is certain: to further verify the results and arrive at scientifically sound statements, a larger panel of sensory experts who taste a larger quantity of water and coffee together in one place is needed.
+In this respect, my results are merely indicators.

 Three new articles delve deeper into the topic of water for coffee: